OpenKJ/OpenKJ/README.md

 * Settings for CDG window (enabled/disabled, fullscreen, monitor for fullscreen output)
 * Playing songs from the rotation or queue lists (double click)
 * Media controls (pause, unpause, stop)
-* Regular singer management (save/track new regular singer - Pretty useless right now)
+* Regular singers - Save singer as regular (if no name conflict)
+* Regular singers - Load saved singer
+* Regular singers - Rename existing singer
+* Regular singers - Delete existing singer
+* Regular singers - Auto track/save queue changes for regular singer.
 * Notification of BreakMusic via IPC that karaoke is starting playback or stopping (used for auto-fade of break music)

 BreakMusic: